M-D-M/simpleMastodonBot/README.md

 # simpleMastodonBot
-A very, very simple Mastodon bot.
+A very, very simple Mastodon bot wrapper.
 Uses the Mastodon.py wrapper for the Mastodon API.

 ## Prerequisites (on linux):
   * sudo apt install python-pip